top of page

 Strolling around in the backyard with you is great.
 If no backyard, short, rambling walks are great.
 Let your puppy sniff, explore and take it at his own pace.

-Exercise Tips for an Adult Appenzeller
+Exercise Tips for Adults

 The best way to ensure your Appenzeller is healthy and happy is to provide it with sufficient exercise time.
 Exercise is not only important to keep your Appenzeller fit, but it is also one of the crucial steps for having a calm and satisfied dog that won’t develop behavioral issues.